How do I notify the remittance transfer provider about a mistake with my money transfer?

 I sent money to someone in a foreign country, but the amount received was less than what I sent.
 What can I do?

-Can I cancel a money transfer?
+Can I cancel an international money transfer?

 Can I use the Automated Clearing House (ACH) network to transfer funds abroad?